Charisma and legitimacy in Vaishnava sampradayas

 The problem is that Swami Haridas himself does not speak of guru-tattva, as far as I can see.
 He mentions Asudhira in two sakhis, but never of any tradition.
 As far as I can seen none of his own disciples or successors like Pitambar, Bhagavat Rasik, Biharin, Jamuna Das, etc., mention any succession.

 On the other hand, Lalita Kisori Deva does make the connection, giving full descriptions of the Nimbarka acharyas, but he is already quite a way down the line historically.
-Yet, most of the vanis in the Haridasi line have nothing to say about these previous acharyas and there is little or no discussion or reverence for anyone prior to Swami Haridas.
+Most of the vanis in the Haridasi line have nothing to say about these previous acharyas and there is little or no discussion or reverence for anyone prior to Swami Haridas.

 The situation seems analogous to the Gaudiya sampradāya's relationship to the Madhva line.